torvalds/linux/Documentation/kernel-hacking/locking.rst

    Caching for Kernel Programmers:

-   Curt Schimmel's very good introduction to kernel level locking (not written for Linux, but nearly everything applies).
+   Curt Schimmel's very good introduction to kernel level locking (not written for GNU/Linux, but nearly everything applies).
 The book is expensive, but really worth every penny to understand SMP locking.
    [ISBN: 0201633388]